NEWSAR

 Event

-Nowruz, the Persian New Year, celebrated by 300M, occurs amidst war in Iran and regional tensions.
+Nowruz, the Persian New Year, is being celebrated in Iran amidst war, school closures, and economic hardship.

 Event Overview